gipritchard/Space-Debris/Space Debris Taskforce.md

 - Rotate the High Earth Orbit (HEO) board with all pieces on it, 90° clockwise
 - Rotate the Low Earth Orbit (LEO) board with all pieces on it, 180° clockwise

+This is the end of the currnet player's turn.
 Play passes to the player on the left.

 ## Satellites
+Satellites can be in two states; malfunctioning and opperational.
+Malfunctioning satellites do not provide any team bonuses.
+They need all required resources to become opperational.
+Once all required resources have been delievered, flip the satellite card to its opperational side.

+Opperational satellites offer powerful teamwide bonuses and may unlock additional actions.
+Prioritize which satellites should be fixed first to maximize your team's chance for success.

+### Satellite 1
 TODO
+Repair Cost: W Fuel, X Electronics, Y Plastic, Z Metal

+### Satellite 2
+TODO
+Repair Cost: W Fuel, X Electronics, Y Plastic, Z Metal

+### Satellite 3
+TODO
+Repair Cost: W Fuel, X Electronics, Y Plastic, Z Metal

+### Satellite 4
+TODO
+Repair Cost: W Fuel, X Electronics, Y Plastic, Z Metal

+### Satellite 5
+TODO
+Repair Cost: W Fuel, X Electronics, Y Plastic, Z Metal

+### Satellite 6
+TODO
+Repair Cost: W Fuel, X Electronics, Y Plastic, Z Metal

+### Satellite 7
+TODO
+Repair Cost: W Fuel, X Electronics, Y Plastic, Z Metal

+### Satellite 8
+TODO
+Repair Cost: W Fuel, X Electronics, Y Plastic, Z Metal

 ## Hand Limit
 Players have a hand limit of 5 Resource cards.
 If you ever have 6 or more cards in hand, you must immediately choose & discard the excess Resource cards to the Resource discard pile.

 ## When The Resource Deck Runs Out
 Immediately shuffle the Resource discard pile and stack the cards face down to form a new Resource deck.
 If this happens in the middle of a turn, continue to draw Resource cards as necessary from the new pile.